-For the new iPad Pro, Apple designed a breathtakingly expensive “Magic KeyboardRemove non-product link” case that includes a trackpad.
-If you’re confused by that name, yes, it’s the same name Apple uses for its standalone Bluetooth keyboards.
-So much for good SEO.
+The iPad is more like a laptop than ever before.
+For the iPad Pro and newest iPad Air, Apple sells a breathtaking—and breathtakingly expensive Magic Keyboard case that includes a trackpad.
+If you think you’ve heard that name before, you have—it’s the same name Apple uses for its standalone Bluetooth keyboards and MacBook keyboards.

-Apple’s use of the name “Magic Keyboard” for its latest case is likely meant to drive home that it’s a “real” keyboard, complete with the scissor switches you’ll find in the recent 16-inch MacBook Pro.
-The keys are even backlit—which is an improvement over Apple’s standalone Magic Keyboard—and they allow for 1mm of key travel.
-Below the keyboard, you’ll also find a trackpad, which we’ll discuss at greater length in a bit.
+Apple’s use of the name Magic Keyboard for its premium iPad case is meant to drive home that it’s a “real” keyboard, complete with the scissor switches you’ll find in the latest M1 MacBook Pro and MacBook Air laptops.
+The keys are even backlit—which is an improvement over Apple’s Magic Keyboard for the Mac—and they allow for 1mm of key travel.
+Below the keyboard, you’ll also find a trackpad, which is probably the main reason why you want to buy one.

+That’s a massive advantage in the Magic Keyboard’s favor as you’ll have to hook up an external mouse or trackpad to get the same effect with a Smart Keyboard.
 The trackpad gestures are generally similar to what you would use in a MacBook, but there are some iPad-specific ones as well.
 Be sure to check out our dedicated how-to for more information.

 Like the Smart Keyboard Folio before it, the Magic Keyboard holds the iPad Pro in place with a powerful magnet.
-But now there’s an especially good reason for that grip.
+But here there’s an especially good reason for that grip.
 Thanks to a cantilevered hinge on the Magic Keyboard, you can tilt the iPad up to 130 degrees until you find the perfect viewing angle, much as you might with a MacBook.
 The iPad itself “floats” above the keyboard, so you won’t have to look down as far as you would with the Smart Keyboard Folio.